 While increased adoption of solid state storage (SSD) in computing has been fueling the growth of NAND Flash market, this area, with is unique raw NAND Flash device/system/firmware/

 There are other memory technologies that may be able to replace existing memory solutions (DRAM or NAND Flash) such as FeRAM, ReRAM, and 3D XPoint memory.
 Storage Class Memory (SCM), which is based on a couple of different technologies (e.g., 3D XPoint memory or Z-SSD), is bridging the gap between DRAM and NAND Flash by providing faster speed than NAND Flash and less expensive than DRAM.
-Similar to the case of SSD, where the role of controller and algorithms are increasingly important to understand than raw characteristics of memory devices, analyzing SCM will require not only the traditional memory technology analysis expertise such as process and circuit but system level experience and capability.
+Similar to the case of SSD, where the role of controller and algorithms are increasingly important to understand than raw characteristics of memory devices, analyzing SCM requires not only the traditional memory technology analysis expertise such as process and circuit but system level experience and capability.